-- Supports and extends classroom learning - Develops positive study habits - Develops a responsibility for self-learning - · Develops organisation and planning skills - Supports the links between home and school.
+- Supports and extends classroom learning

+- Develops positive study habits

+- Develops a responsibility for self-learning

+- Develops organisation and planning skills

+- Supports the links between home and school.
-Regular and appropriate amounts of homework will be

-set at all year levels.
+Regular and appropriate amounts of homework will be set at all year levels.
 In Years 7 and 8 students should do up to four hours a week.
 In Year 9 students should do up to six hours.
 Work may be set during weekends and school vacations.
 Parents should encourage and support students to complete homework by providing a suitable environment that is free of distractions.
 It is also advised to monitor use of devices.

-Homework Centre is run twice a week in the school library after school to support students and is staffed by teachers.
+Homework Centre is run once a week in the school library after school to support students, and is staffed by teachers.
+Maths help and other supports are offered at lunch time and classroom teachers work with students to access these programs.